apollographql/router/.changesets/feat_geal_supergraph_coprocessor2.md

 ### Supergraph coprocessor implementation ([PR #3647](https://github.com/apollographql/router/pull/3647))

-This adds support for coprocessors at the supergraph service level.
-Supergraph plugins work on the request side with a parsed GraphQL request object, so the query and operation name, variables and extensions are directly accessible.
-On the response side, they handle GraphQL response objects, with label, data, path, errors, extensions.
-The supergraph response contains a stream of GraphQL responses, which can contain multiple elements if the query uses `@defer` or subscriptions.
-When configured to observe the responses, the coprocessor will be called for each of the deferred responses.
+Coprocessors now support supergraph service interception.

+On the request side, the coprocessor payload can contain:
+- method
+- headers
+- body
+- context
+- sdl

+On the response side, the payload can contain:
+- status_code
+- headers
+- body
+- context
+- sdl

+The supergraph request body contains:
+* query
+* operation name
+* variables
+* extensions

+The supergraph response body contains:
+* label
+* data
+* errors
+* extensions

+When using `@defer` or subscriptions a supergraph response may contain multiple GraphQL responses, and the coprocessor will be called for each.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/3647